How many calories should you eat to lose weight?

 - Reduce refined carb intake

 Carbohydrates can be split into two groups; refined and un-refined.
-Un-refined or simple carbs are those in their raw form such as rice, wholewheat, vegetables & legumes.
-Refined or complex carbs have gone through some form of process such as fizzy drinks, breakfast cereals, pasta and bread.
+Un-refined or complex carbs are those in their raw form such as rice, wholewheat, vegetables & legumes.
+Refined or simple carbs have gone through some form of process such as fizzy drinks, breakfast cereals, pasta and bread.

 Your body breaks down refined carbs much more easily than un-refined ones, so they provide a short burst of energy, whereas unrefined carbs tend to release energy more slowly throughout the day.
 The lack of energy may result in you moving less, which means less calories being burned throughout the day.
 Refined carbs also tend to lack fibre, which increases the feeling of fullness, which can help reduce your appetite.